GEM-benchmark/GEM-benchmark.github.io/web/tasks/MLSum.md

 - Manually removal of article-summary pairs for which the summary is not related to the article.
 - Removal of article-summary pairs written in a different language (detected using the [langdetect](https://pypi.org/project/langdetect/) library).

+### Special test sets

+#### Data shift

+For both selected languages (German and Spanish), we compiled time-shifted test data in the form of new articles from the second semester of 2020 with Covid19-related keywords.
+We collected new articles URLs from the same German and Spanish outlets as the original MLSUL datasets (El Pais and Süddeutsche Zeitung).
+We used the scripts provided for the re-creation of the [MLSUM datasets](https://github.com/recitalAI/MLSUM).

 ## Considerations for Using the Data

 ### Social Impact of the Dataset